Sandeepyadav14/Weather/README.md

 FUNCTIONALITY:-

 -We can see live time and day and live temrature.

 -we can konw different cities temprature by search cities name.

 -we can know next 7 days weather condition of that cities.

+-We can know the live location and local location.

 WHAT IS USED ? :-

 -I used Weather API for weather data.

 -I used Icon for Weather know weather condition.

 Netlify Link:-